jstowers/flutter_clock/digital_clock/README.md

 • In my time_state model, an error appears within the Provider package when `notifyListeners()` is called after the first few seconds.
 The model stabilizes and this errors disappears.
 I researched and debugged this issue but could not eliminate this error on app startup.
 Importantly, this error does not affect the clock's accuracy.
 I have seen other people report issues where `notifyListeners` calls `setState() or markNeedsBuild() during a build`.
 Given the complexity of handling frequent state changes with timers, this issue is less severe than the breaking changes I saw when mixing internal Widget state with a ChangeNotifierProvider.

+• As a follow-up to the previous point, I needed to adjust from portrait to landscape mode for the final submission.
+After some trial and error, I added a LayoutBuilder widget that defers building until layout.
+With this change, the `notifyListeners` errors disappeared.
+Cool!

 ## Next Steps